01101010110/Pumpkin-Pete-Quests/Quests.md

 <br><br>
 **Outcomes**:<br>
 You receive 5 Iron ⛓️. (🪻 Sneak into the garden.)<br>
 You walk away, curious but cautious.
-You receive 50 Coins 🪙.
+You receive 50 Coins 🪙. (🫡 Bow out gracefully.)
 <br><br>
 **Screenshots**:<br>
 <img